AntczakEI/stellarliftapp/_posts/2026-03-27-shoulder-mobility-for-fighters.md

 ## Sources and further reading

-The principles in this guide were checked against research on scapular function, shoulder range of motion, thoracic posture, boxing adaptations, stretching, and resistance training.
+The principles in this guide are informed by research on scapular function, shoulder range of motion, thoracic posture, boxing adaptations, stretching, and resistance training.

 * Kibler WB, Ludewig PM, McClure PW, Michener LA, Bak K, Sciascia AD. **Clinical Implications of Scapular Dyskinesis in Shoulder Injury: The 2013 Consensus Statement from the 'Scapular Summit'.** British Journal of Sports Medicine.
 2013;47(14):877–885.
 PMID: 23580420.
 DOI: 10.1136/bjsports-2013-092425.